rx9933/ISSTracker/README.md

 ## Prerequisites
 Ensure that Docker is installed in system directory.
 View https://docs.docker.com/engine/install/ for more information.

-For unit testing purposes, git clone this repository (ISS-Tracker) and navigate to this directory.
+For unit testing purposes, git clone this repository (ISSTracker) and navigate to this directory.
 Then proceed with [Running App](#running-app)(next steps).
 ## Running App
 ### Running Container
 Enter the following commands in terminal (that satisfies specified [Prerequisites](#prerequisites)).